 - hormonal fluctuations

 During Reiki Level One you learn hand positions for treating yourself with Reiki.
-After doing self-Reiki your headache may clear or may gain insight into why you have the headache.
+After doing self-Reiki your headache may clear or may gain insight into why you have a headache.

 My experience in managing a headache with Reiki:

-In 2011 I was travelling from Melbourne to Sydney for a Reiki conference.
+In 2011 I was traveling from Melbourne to Sydney for a Reiki conference.
 I had a headache and thought to myself: “Shall I take a couple of panadol or do self-Reiki”?
-Whislt on the aeroplane, I closed my eyes, did self-Reiki for 30 minutes and my headache disappeared.
+Whilst on the aeroplane, I closed my eyes, did self-Reiki for 30 minutes and my headache disappeared.

 I remind my Reiki students and clients that self-Reiki is excellent to help you regain balance physically, mentally, emotionally and spiritually.
 Just 30 minutes a day of self-Reiki is often enough to restore harmony.
 Longer is best for chronic or deep-rooted conditions.

 Reiki is not a cure for all diseases.

 Reiki doesn’t replace conventional medicine.
 It complements it.

 Your health doesn’t have to be perfect.
 Part of our human condition is to become ill, sometimes for long periods of time.
 You have a body that changes as you age.
 Self-Reiki practice keeps you at optimum health, rather than perfect health.

 I use Reiki to restore balance and for ongoing self-care.
 You can too.
 People often comment that I look healthy and happy.
 It’s because I have a daily self-Reiki practise and incorporate the self-care tools I learnt during my Shiatsu & Oriental Therapies training.